*Greetings, Delvers!*

 Cultured Subrace

-Half-Tabaxi that inherit more from their human parent are considered as cultured half-tabaxi.
+Half-Tabaxi that inherit more from their human parent are considered as cultured half-Tabaxi.
 They have their signature cat ears and tail, but lack any other tabaxi feature.
 In exchange for that, they are known to be more adaptable to unknown situations and are generally more accepted in most cultures than their more animalistic counterpart.

 Avid Learner: You're fascinated by the world and eager to explore and learn as much as you can.
 You gain proficiency with one skill of your choice as well as one tool of your choice.